Bedtime procrastination: Smartphone use

+Self-regulation

 A 2014 study of Dutch individuals concluded that low self-regulation could cause bedtime procrastination.
+The study suggested that bedtime procrastination is linked to low self-control, a stable component of self-regulation, rather than just deliberate avoidance of sleep.
+The researchers interpreted this through Roy Baumeister's strength model of self-regulation, which proposes that self-regulation is a limited resource that depletes through repeated use, leaving individuals with less capacity to resist engaging in enjoyable activities by bedtime.

 Due to COVID-19, 40% more people have experienced sleeping problems.
 A 2021 study found that boredom also leads to bedtime procrastination.
 Boredom increases inattention, which leads to increased bedtime procrastination.
 Another 2014 study consisting of 145 people found that 43% of the self-labelled bedtime procrastinators did not have a set bedtime or routine.
 This study suggests and emphasizes that inattention is a big factor in bedtime procrastination because it is not necessary for explicit awareness to be active when procrastinating.
 People do not procrastinate intentionally, but as a result of poor self-regulation.
+Physiological evidence supports that individuals with lower self-regulatory capacity are more prone to bedtime procrastination.
+Research using heart rate variability, a biological marker of the body's ability to regulate impulses, has found that lower resting levels are associated with greater bedtime procrastination.
+The same study found that behavioural, emotional, and physiological components of self-regulation each contributed independently, suggesting it is not a unitary construct.
+Longitudinal research found bidirectional relationships between bedtime procrastination and sleep quality, and proposed that the two may be self-reinforcing; poor sleep quality may impair self-regulatory capacity, increasing vulnerability to further bedtime procrastination.

 A 2018 study of 19 people identified three bedtime procrastination themes: deliberate procrastination, mindless procrastination and strategic delay.
 Deliberate procrastination results from a person consciously believing they deserve more time for themselves, causing them to intentionally stay up later.
 Mindless procrastination results from losing track of time during one's daily tasks and consequently staying up later without intending to.
 Strategic delay results from purposely staying up late in order to fall asleep easier.
 Strategic delay has also been found to be linked with undiagnosed insomnia.